 It was like that for a while, darkness and dim pain.
 He did not know how long he floated there, senseless, until he suddenly found that he had form again – and how everything ached so much more when he did – and somebody was pulling him back to his feet.
 The darkness behind his eyes flickered and rippled even after he opened them, and it took a few seconds for him to see.

 His entire body tensed.

 It was him.

-Standing across from him was what could have passed for his reflection… at a glance, and no further.
+Standing across from him was what could have passed for his reflection… at a glance.
+Not much further than that.
 It was as if someone had taken a photo of himself, then subtly twisted it in a number of ways until the end result could no longer be called him.
-There was nothing glaring, nothing obvious.
+There was nothing glaring, nothing overtly obvious.
 But it was wrong, all the same.